 EnerNOC New Zealand’s Interruptible Load programme is one of the most sophisticated demand response programmes in the world.
 EnerNOC automatically reduces capacity across one hundred industrial sites when there is an under-frequency event on the national grid.
 Participating companies earn money by helping the grid manage these events.
-LORDE (Load Offers Reserve Database Environment) is the new technology platform, developed by EnerNOC and Theta, to manage and operate this programme.
+LORD (Load Offers Reserve Database) is the new technology platform, developed by EnerNOC and Theta, to manage and operate this programme.
 Michael Burlace, EnerNOC NZ’s Energy Markets Programme Manager explains:

 “We’re working with manufacturers who have inherently unstable and variable loads.
 There’s a constant process of keeping things in balance.
 Good monitoring and the ability to aggregate uncertainty across the portfolio is essential.”